 People are the most valuable asset in any organization.
 As we know it, the human resource department is tasked with the responsibility of handling employees.
 When there are hundreds of employees, it can be quite overwhelming even if you have an entire department dedicated to it.
 SharePoint can help to make HR easier with automation and collaboration and here’s how…

-Here’s 4 SharePoint tips for human resources:
+Here are 4 SharePoint tips for human resources:

 Distributing Policies and Procedures.

 Email response rates are constantly declining as people continuously get buried with messages.
 Some employees go as far as to delete company emails or set up rules to avoid them.
 In the end, human resource managers have to track down employees to get them to fill out the necessary paperwork.
-Unfortunately, files sharing is no better.
+Unfortunately, file sharing is no better.
 It can be difficult to keep up with all the different versions of a document.
 There’s a much more effective way of distributing information to employees now with SharePoint.

 With SharePoint, you can give employees access to the latest documents without having to email them or tell them where to find the document.
 You can even have it pop up on the company home dashboard alerting the user to fill out and submit the latest paperwork.